CrazyySoul/playground-8hZ8sCsi/statement.md

 There are multiple ways to iterate or loop a Map in Java.

 ## Using foreach in Java 8

+If you using Java 8 this is the easiest way to loop the Map.

 ```java runnable
 // { autofold
 import java.util.HashMap;